 Prayer is conversation with God.
 It is a way to strengthen our relationship with our Father.
 As we grow in our love for Jesus, we will desire to increasingly and unceasingly talk to Him.
 Prayer helps us discover what God is doing and trace His hand in the circumstances of our lives.
 In the process, God transforms us.
 Prayer is not a means of manipulating the master plan, but of being shaped by the master's hand.

 Prayer needs a balance of praise, intercession, thanksgiving, and confession.
 Praying for one another is our calling as we journey in faith together.
-Intercession is a daily service we owe to God and our brother.
+Intercession is a daily service we owe to God.
 It's a gift of God's grace.
 It can happen in worship as well as while driving to work.
 Praying Christians pray anytime and anywhere, and they truly make a difference.
 When praying for others or asking for prayer, our bond of unity is strengthened.
 Praying for one another is an important part of fulfilling Christ's command to love one another each day.

 Spirituality Never be lacking in zeal, but keep your spiritual fervor, serving the Lord.

 Serving the Lord characterizes the mature, spiritual Christian.
 We serve Him in prayer, praise, worship, and the Word of God.
 We serve Him in loving and serving others.
 And we serve Him in commitment to His Church and its multifaceted ministries.
 Spiritual men and women hear from God through the Holy Spirit.
 This type of sensitivity to the Lord's voice requires an active prayer life.
 Spirituality is an awareness of the sacredness of everything.

 The term "spirituality" originally developed within early Christianity, referring to a life oriented toward the Holy Spirit.